cuff-links/TPC/README.md

 * [Twitter Bootstrap](http://www.getbootstrap.com): A mobile first, presentation framework that allows for rapid prototyping and development of the front end.
 * [Log4js](https://github.com/nomiddlename/log4js-node): A lightweight logging framework for node.js.
 * [Forever](https://github.com/nodejitsu/forever): A simple CLI tool that allows scripts to run continuously.
+* [RoyalSlider](http://dimsemenov.com/plugins/royal-slider): A simple to use, mobile friendly slider with lots of options.
+* [Super Scroll-O-Rama](http://johnpolacek.github.io/superscrollorama) A full-featured scroll animation library with so many options, it's not for the faint of heart.
+* [google-code-prettify](https://code.google.com/p/google-code-prettify) A simple syntax highlighting library that doesn't conflict with Twitter Bootstrap 3.